LinuxSecurity.com

 Two other features that we have added are comments for Polls and the User Rating System.
 The Polls are found on the left-hand side below the Members Menu.
 The User Rating System can be found after clicking on a specific news article.
 We truly want to get more feedback from our users and these tools will, hopefully, enable us to do so.

-If you have any comments or suggestions concerning our site, please feel free to e-mail us or submit a comment below.
+If you have any comments or suggestions concerning our site, please feel free to This email address is being protected from spambots.
+You need JavaScript enabled to view it. or submit a comment below.

 Read Full Article: